Wheel Offset Calculator

 What's the difference between offset and backspacing?

-Offset is measured from the wheel centerline to the hub mounting surface (positive, negative, or zero), while backspacing is the total distance from the hub mounting surface to the inner wheel lip.
+Offset is measured from the wheel centerline to the hub mounting surface (positive, negative, or zero) in millimeters, while backspacing is the total distance from the hub mounting surface to the inner wheel lip in inches.
 Backspacing is always a positive measurement, while offset can be positive, negative, or zero.

-What happens if my wheel offset is too negative?
+What happens if my wheel offset is wrong?

 Academic References and Sources